cocos/cocos-docs/en/getting-started/first-game/index.md

     }
     ```

-    If you preview playing the game now, there will be a logic error when restarting the game.
-This is because we did not reset the `_curMoveIndex` property value in `PlayerController` when the game restarts.
-To fix this, add a reset function in `PlayerController`.
+    If you preview the game at this point, you will find that there is an error of judgment when restarting the game, which is caused by not resetting the value of the `_curMoveIndex` property in `PlayerController.ts` when restarting.
+So we need to add a `reset` function to the `PlayerController` script:

     ```ts
     reset() {